-In order to overcome these two drawbacks, the present paper develops an algebraically motivated inquisitive semantics.
+To this end, the present paper develops an inquisitive semantics whose treatment of the logical constants is motivated exclusively by algebraic considerations.
 Just like classical propositions can be shown to form a complete Boolean algebra, and classical logic can be obtained by associating the basic operations in this algebra with the logical constants, we will show that inquisitive propositions form a complete Heyting algebra, and we will obtain an inquisitive semantics for the language of first-order logic by associating the basic operations in this algebra with the logical constants.
-Crucially, the motivation for the resulting semantics does not rely on intuitions concerning specific linguistic constructions.
+Crucially, the justification for the resulting system does not rely in any way on intuitions concerning specific linguistic constructions.

-Of course, we do expect that natural languages generally have constructions that are used to perform basic algebraic operations on propositions.
-For instance, it would be natural to expect that languages generally have a word that is used (possibly among other things) to construct the join of two propositions, and another word to construct the meet of two propositions.
+Still, the results of our algebraic enterprise will be highly relevant for natural language semantics, since it is to be expected that natural languages generally have constructions that are used to perform the basic algebraic operations on propositions.
+For instance, it is natural to expect that languages generally have a word that is used (possibly among other things) to construct the join of two propositions, and another word to construct the meet of two propositions.
 In English, the words or and and are usually taken to fulfill this purpose.
-If this general expectation is borne out, inquisitive semantics does not only make it possible to give a precise description of the meaning of these words; crucially, its algebraic foundations also provide an explanation for the ubiquity of words with these particular meanings across languages.
+If this general expectation is borne out, then our algebraic semantics does not only provide a precise characterization of the meaning of these words; it also provides an explanation for the ubiquity of words with these particular meanings across languages.